 The Data: As of 3rd November 2022 we uncovered 49 studies that compared multiple species' social networks, spanning 16 years (2007-2022; Table S1).
 Initially, these studies typically compared a small number of species and networks; however, over time, these numbers have increased exponentially (Figure 1).
-While some studies still compare a few species at a time, there are now many that encompass several hundred networks encompassing dozens of species - three of which also included humans.
-These larger studies often featured replication of several networks within each species, (potentially) allowing estimation of within- and between-species variation in network structure.
-On three occasions researchers have developed (or are developing) substantial publicly available databases (Box 1).
-Otherwise, larger studies tended to produce their network datasets through literature searches and independently contacting researchers to request data (Nunn et al. 2015; Rocha et al. 2021), or by aggregating datasets that the authors themselves collected (Bhadra et al. 2009; Pasquaretta et al. 2014).
-Given the few independent datasets, substantial reuse of said datasets, and growing exploitation of the animal social network repository (ASNR; Box 1), there has been encouragingly little duplication of effort in producing network meta-datasets.
-In the near future, researchers carrying out comparative behavioural analyses will be well-placed to use much of the available data, rather than encountering issues with dataset harmonisation and unification - as has been the case with datasets of host-pathogen associations, for example (Gibb et al. 2021).
+While some studies still compare only a few species, there are now many that incorporate several hundred networks encompassing dozens of species - three of which also included humans.
+These larger studies often featured replication of several networks within each species, (potentially) allowing estimation 110 111 of within- and between-species variation in network structure.
+On three occasions 112 researchers developed (or are developing) substantial publicly available databases (Box 1).
+113 Otherwise, larger studies tended to produce their network datasets through literature searches and independently contacting researchers to request data (Nunn et al. 2015; 114 Rocha et al. 2021), or by aggregating datasets that the authors themselves collected (Bhadra 115 et al. 2009; Pasquaretta et al. 2014).
+Given the few independent datasets, substantial reuse 116 117 of said datasets, and growing exploitation of the animal social network repository (ASNR; 118 Box 1), there has been encouragingly little duplication of effort in producing network meta-119 datasets.
+In the near future, researchers carrying out comparative behavioural analyses will 120 be well-placed to use much of the available data, rather than encountering issues with 121 dataset harmonisation and unification - as has been the case with datasets of host-pathogen 122 associations, for example (Gibb et al. 2021).

-Taxonomic skew: Many studies (19/49; 39%) were focused primarily or entirely on primates, with a particular focus on macaques (Macaca sp.; e.g. (Sueur et al. 2011; Ciani et al. 2012; Balasubramaniam et al. 2020)).
+Taxonomic skew: Many studies (19/49; 39%) focused primarily or entirely on primates, with a particular focus on macaques (Macaca sp.; e.g. (Sueur et al. 2011; Ciani et al. 2012; Balasubramaniam et al. 2020)).
 Otherwise, there was broad coverage of different taxonomic classes, including fish (Roose et al. 2022), hymenoptera (Bhadra et al. 2009), and elephants (de Silva & Wittemyer 2012), as well as large-scale studies that included diverse vertebrate classes and some invertebrates (Sah et al. 2017; Rocha et al. 2021).
-It is unclear how the taxonomic skew of these databases could influence the results of pan-dataset analyses.
+It is unclear how this taxonomic skew could influence the results of pan-dataset analyses.

 Species-level analyses: Many comparative papers (11/49=22%) examined how species' traits correlated with their social network topology with others doing so qualitatively.
 For example, several analyses linked primates' cognition or behaviour with the structure of their networks (Sueur et al. 2011; Pasquaretta et al. 2014).
-Conversely, two studies (Poulin & Filion 2021; Collier et al. 2022) used the ASNR to examine how a range of species' contact network structures were associated with their parasite communities, focusing on parasite species richness (Poulin & Filion 2021) or the evolution of parasite species transmitted over the focal host's contact networks (Collier et al. 2022).
-These studies incorporated external databases of host-parasite associations (Stephens et al. 2017) and human parasite traits

-(Richardson et al. 2001; European Centre for Disease Control 2016), as illustrated in Figure 2.
+Conversely, two studies used the ASNR to examine how species' contact network structures were associated with their parasite communities, focusing on parasite species richness (Poulin & Filion 2021) or the evolution of parasite species transmitted over the focal host's contact networks (Collier et al.2022).
+These studies incorporated external databases of host-parasite associations (Stephens et al. 2017) and human parasite traits (Richardson et al. 2001; European Centre for Disease Control 2016), as illustrated in Figure 2.

-Generative models: Two papers (2/49=4%) developed generative models for the formation of social networks, which they validated using multi-species network datasets.
+Generative models: Two papers (2/49=4%) developed generative models for social network formation, which they validated using multi-species network datasets.
 For example, (Ilany & Akcay 2016) developed a model for network formation by social inheritance, validating their predicted networks using data from four species.